-Learning Help Centers of Charlotte provides scholastic, spiritual and social supports to families, mired in generational poverty.
+Learning Help Centers of Charlotte provides scholastic, spiritual and social support to families mired in generational poverty.

-In partnership with like-minded non-profits, community partners and residents, who live in the communities in which we serve, we advocate for, invest in and mobilize resources to benefit awesome, yet vulnerable, children and their families.
+In partnership with like-minded non-profits, community partners and residents, we offer five program services at no cost to residents.
+Our goal is to advocate for, invest in and mobilize resources to benefit awesome, yet vulnerable, children and families.

 How Our Accomplishments are Measured

 - 250 children were served in our 2017 summer enrichment and literacy programs

 - 50 to 75 children are engaged each week in after-school enrichment, literacy, feeding and community building programs

 - 250 disadvantaged children were provided with two to three nutritious meals and snacks each day during our summer program

 - 25 to 30 adults/parents of the children we serve were engaged in the 2017 ESL classes that were conducted during the school year and summer programs

 - We partnered with three organizations servicing over 150 middle and high school students; over 25 adult volunteers supplemented our summer literacy and reading programs